-Who needs to do what, next? 📣 Typically each to-do task is delegated and assigned to a particular owner who is accountable and takes the responsibility of completing the task.
+Who needs to do what, next? 📣 Typically each task is delegated and assigned to a particular owner who is accountable and takes the responsibility of completing the task.

 When you have multiple sub-tasks or steps, which are interlinked or may need to be done in a specific order/workflow by different people, you have 3 options of ways to manage this:

-1. Create each sub-task/step required as separate to-do's or notes, assign each to whoever needs to do each action, and use a team project name, private tag or append the task title to indicate it is part of a series of tasks (e.g. "Task 1: X", "Task 2: Y", "Task 3: Z") or a combination of these.
+1. Create each sub-task/step required as separate tasks or notes, assign each to whoever needs to do each action, and use a team project name, private tag or append the task title to indicate it is part of a series of tasks (e.g. "Task 1: X", "Task 2: Y", "Task 3: Z") or a combination of these.

 2. Create the first task for the first person, with details of what should happen next.
-Once they have completed that first task, the original task creator or the first assignee can add a comment update and then spawn a new to-do for the next person.
+Once they have completed that first task, the original task creator or the first assignee can add a comment update and then spawn a new task for the next person.

 3. Re-delegate ownership of the same thread.
 List the sub-tasks or next actions within the task description/comments and who may need to do each thing.
 Once each person has done their bit and each part has been accomplished, the current assignee can simply re-assign the task to the next person when ready.
 Once re-assigned, the new assignee will be notified.